How are uber and lyft drivers vetted?

 Both drivers and passengers are encouraged to provide feedback on their trip experience.
 This allows Uber to review comments and follow up when negative comments are submitted.
 If ratings drop below a certain average, a driver may be banned from using the platform.

-What are the requirements to be a Lyft driver?
+What are the Requirements to Become a Lyft Driver?

 Similar to Uber, Lyft has a set of criteria that it uses to verify drivers before allowing them on the platform.
 Each of these requirements was designed to help keep the platform safe.
 Criteria include: